If the test for syphilis is positive, what happens next?

 Will sexual relations be possible again after treatment?

-It is necessary to wait at least two weeks after treatment before having sexual relations with your partner or someone else.
+It is necessary to wait at least 7 days after treatment before having sexual relations with your partner or someone else.